Pasteur's quadrant: Other quadrants

+Usage

 Pasteur's quadrant is useful in distinguishing various perspectives within science, engineering and technology.
 For example, Daniel A. Vallero and Trevor M. Letcher in their book Unraveling Environmental Disasters applied the device to disaster preparedness and response.
 University science programs are concerned with knowledge-building, whereas engineering programs at the same university will apply existing and emerging knowledge to address specific technical problems.
 Governmental agencies employ the knowledge from both to solve societal problems.
 Thus, the U.S. Army Corps of Engineers expects its engineers to apply general scientific principles to design and upgrade flood control systems.
 This entails selecting the best levee designs for the hydrologic conditions.
 However, the engineer would also be interested in more basic science to enhance designs in terms of water retention and soil strength.
 The university scientist is much like Bohr, with the major motivation being new knowledge.
 The governmental engineer is behaving like Edison, with the greatest interest in utility, and considerably less interest in knowledge for knowledge's sake.

 The university engineering researcher's interests on the other hand, may fall between Bohr and Edison, looking to enhance both knowledge and utility.
 It is not likely that many single individuals fall within the Pasteur cell, since both basic and applied science are highly specialized.
 Thus, modern science and technology employ what might be considered a systems engineering approach, where the Pasteur cell consists of numerous researchers, professionals and practitioners to optimize solutions.
 Note that modifications to the quadrant model to more precisely reflect how research and development interact continue to be suggested.